Die with Zero: Applied

 For me, applying Die with Zero hasn’t meant “burning through cash like a rockstar”.
 Rather, it’s simply been asking “Why am I so willing to trade heaps of scarce 38-year-old time and energy for a speculative 70-year-old Scrooge McDuck reality?”.

-It’s been just as much about recognizing flaws in our human psychology - in my psychology - that push us to hoard and optimize for the spreadsheet- instead of our lives and the lives of those around us.
+It’s been recognizing flaws in our human psychology - in my psychology - that push us to hoard and optimize for the spreadsheet over optimizing for life.
 In closing, these are just three of the changes I’ve made this last year.
 How about you?

 • What memory dividends have you invested in lately?